 - Group plants with the same watering and maintenance needs as well as sunlight and soil-type preferences.
 This helps reduce watering frequency and overall water use.

 - Improve the soil with compost, manure and rotted leaves to increase the plants' nutrient intake.

-- Use drought-tolerant grasses, such as sedge and bluestem, and allow turf to go dormant during periods of extreme drought.
+- Use drought-tolerant grasses, and allow turf to go dormant during periods of extreme drought.
 It's best to avoid narrow, isolated turf areas, as these are more difficult to water and maintain.

 Harvesting rainwater can also effectively reduce water usage.
 One way to do this is to set up rain barrels underneath the eaves of your house and use the water they collect as irrigation water.
 Set the barrel on a table, attach a spigot to the bottom and when it fills, you should have plenty of pressure to water plants with a garden hose.
 You can also direct runoff from the gutters to water-hungry parts of the landscape using a French drain system.

 You'd save a lot of water if you didn't have any plants to irrigate, but that wouldn't be much of a garden, and you don't have to go to that extreme to reduce your irrigation needs.
 You can, however, create more usable space with pavers and concrete, and you can adorn the extra space with potted plants, which require less water than plants in the ground.
 The Micro Gardener advises using light-colored pots because dark ones absorb sunlight and avoiding terra cotta and coconut-fiber pots, which leach nutrients and lose moisture more quickly than stone or glazed ceramic pots.